Q: What is a LIFE Group?

 Q: What is essential to a LIFE group?

-A: There are three essential elements in a LIFE Group: Connect, Care, and Grow.
+A: There are four essential elements in a LIFE Group: Care, Grow, Connect and Serve.
 Connect with God and others authentially and regularly; Care for one another through the joys and sorrows of life; Grow in your understanding and application of God's Word and through service to others.
-Through connecting, caring, and growing, our hope is that the following would occur:
+Through caring, growing, connecting, and serving, our hope is that the following would occur:

 We accept one another as we are.